microchip-pic-avr-examples/pic18f56q24-phase-sequence-detection-of-ac-supply-mplab-mcc/README.md

 ### User inputs

-All the above mentioned inputs are are provided using radio channel feature
+All the above mentioned inputs are provided using the radio channel feature
 -	Recover three-phase supply from faults (RC)
 -	Insert phase loss fault on L1 phase (L1)
 -	Insert phase loss fault on L2 phase (L2)